crimeacs/PhaseHunter/README.md

 1. Download data of your interest (e.g. from SeisBench)
 2. Convert it to the format required by PhaseHunter using `training/convert_STEAD.py` script
 3. Train on converted data using `training/train_STEAD.py` script

+# Evaluation
+We provide evaluation pipeline used for the JGR paper in a separate notebook `notebooks/PhaseHunter_EVAL.ipynb`